openresty/lua-nginx-module/README.markdown

 When the `body` option is not specified and the `always_forward_body` option is false (the default value), the `POST` and `PUT` subrequests will inherit the request bodies of the parent request (if any).

-There is a hard-coded upper limit on the number of concurrent subrequests possible for every main request.
-In older versions of Nginx, the limit was `50` concurrent subrequests and in more recent versions, Nginx `1.1.x` onwards, this was increased to `200` concurrent subrequests.
+There is a hard-coded upper limit on the number of subrequests possible for every main request.
+In older versions of Nginx, the limit was `50` concurrent subrequests and in more recent versions, Nginx `1.9.5` onwards, the same limit is changed to limit the depth of recursive subrequests.
 When this limit is exceeded, the following error message is added to the `error.log` file:

     [error] 13983#0: *1 subrequests cycle while processing "/uri"